jpreiss/reproducible_papers/README.md

 - All files in `data/` are marked as `.PRECIOUS` in the Makefile, so they will not be deleted even though they are intermediate results.

-- Adding your own non-pattern rules to the Makefile can be useful.
-  For example, projects using symbolic math might want to add a build step that generates a `.tex` file.
-  Projects with very slow multi-stage computations might want to add files to store intermediate results before `data/figname.feather`.

-- If your project contains a very large amount of source code, it may be better to create a new library-like repository and include it as a git submodule in `src/`.

 ## Extra features